 You're Over Enthusiastic

 The rookie mistake when you get your first paycheck?
 Spend it all.
 The same goes the first time you hit the gym, as well.
 You put all of your energy into one session.
 Boom!
 Bring on the exhaustion.
-Which then, may provide you with reasons to create to excuses the next time you should be working out.
+Which then, may provide you with reasons to create excuses the next time you should be working out.
 It can also lead to injury.
-Dr. Derek Ochiai, a board certified orthopedic surgeon and sports medicine expert, explains: “Deciding to push yourself hard and fast from the getgo increases the chances of overuse tendonitis, which can be a reason or excuse to stop going to the gym.”
-Instead, don’t be afraid to ease into your new activity.
-In fact, there are plenty of simple ways to boost your weight-loss goals, and most of them don’t even involve the gym!
-Check out these 31 Sneaky Ways To Work Out—Without Hitting The Gym.
+Dr. Derek Ochiai, a board-certified orthopedic surgeon, and sports medicine expert, explains: "Deciding to push yourself hard and fast from the getgo increases the chances of overuse tendonitis, which can be a reason or excuse to stop going to the gym."
+Instead, don't be afraid to ease into your new activity.
+In fact, there are plenty of simple ways to boost your weight-loss goals, and most of them don't even involve the gym!
+Check out these 21 Sneaky Ways To Work Out—Without Hitting The Gym.

 You Compete Against the Wrong Person